GlasgowEmbedded/glasgow/README.md

     python3 --version

-You will also need Yosys and nextpnr-ice40, both from the master branch.
-Follow the setup instructions for [Yosys](https://github.com/yosysHQ/yosys/#setup) and [nextpnr](https://github.com/YosysHQ/nextpnr/#nextpnr-ice40).
+You will also need recent versions of Yosys and nextpnr-ice40, which can be installed from the [binary Tabby CAD Suite distribution](https://github.com/YosysHQ/oss-cad-suite-build#installation), or from separate sources ([Yosys](https://github.com/YosysHQ/yosys#installation) and [nextpnr-ice40](https://github.com/YosysHQ/nextpnr#nextpnr-ice40)).

 Obtain the source code: